MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/aggregations-auto.md

 ## Fine-tuning

 After you've run at least one refresh using the recommended default 75% of cached queries, you can change the percentage to better suit your particular dataset.
-When you expand **Visualize how changing the percent cached affects this workload**, a lift chart and bar charts can giv you a visual representation of how changing the percentage can affect query response times.
+When you expand **Visualize how changing the percent cached affects this workload**, lift chart and bar charts provide visual representation of how changing the percentage can affect query response times.

-The cache percentage setting determines the query coverage.
-Having a greater percentage means greater coverage and thus more aggregations created.
-While having more coverage is optimal for query performance, they also would mean longer training times.
-Having lesser coverage would help in this aspect, but would degrade performance as certain queries would have to hit the tables in the DirectQuery source.
-Finding the optimal setting requires an iterative process.

 ### Query performance impact